Challenged with getting your kids to eat what you cook? You’re not alone! Here are some strategies that dietitians recommend.

-Allow Kids to Choose
+Allow Your Child to Choose

-Have each member of the family choose a day of the week.
-Then, have each member of the family (mom too!) choose a meal (breakfast, lunch or dinner).
-Once the day and meal is selected, have each member of the family choose what to eat on that day and at that meal.
-For example, I choose Tuesday dinner and I want eggplant parmesan.
+- Once everyone has selected a day and meal, have each member of the family choose what to eat at that meal.
+For example, I choose Tuesday dinner, and I want eggplant parmesan.

-Take Kids to the Grocery Store
+Take Your Child to the Grocery Store

 Get the Kids in the Kitchen